 But more than any other factor, the window style may be the most important for choosing your ideal window treatment.
 Here are our team’s picks for window treatments to match the unique window varieties found in Fort Lauderdale houses.

 Sidelights are those long, thin windows found on the sides of the front door in several homes.
 Picking the best window treatment for sidelight windows is especially important for a couple of reasons.
 First, they’re a focal point of your home, since most visitors’ eyes are naturally drawn to the front door when looking at a house.
-Second, people–from the mailman to guests to traveling salesmen–will see the sidelight windows up close, which makes a great window treatment that much more important to ensure you keep your privacy.
+Second, people–from the mailman to guests to traveling salesmen–will see the sidelight windows up close, which makes a great window treatment all the more important to ensure you keep your privacy.